seenu-g/school_of_ai/chap14/ReadMe.txt

 [done for data_part1.zip ,....,....,...,data_part5.zip in calculate_Mean_StdDeviation.ipynb]
 1. Unzip files under content folder(drive.mount('/content/gdrive')
 2. Calculate mean and standard deviation

-# Activity 5: Generate Labels
+3. Generate Labels(generate_labels.ipynb) that containspath of all images.
-Used this code to generate the path of all images.
 It is in a order FG BG FG-BG FG-BG-Mask Depth

 # Folder Content and size
 Background